 - a.
 A majority of the Arbitrators shall sign the Award.
 The Award shall specify the prevailing Party, the amount and terms of the relief, if any, and the reasons for the decision.
 In setting forth the reasons, the Award, or any decision deciding an arbitration, shall provide findings of fact and conclusions of law, consistent with California Code of Civil Procedure Section 437c(g) or Section 632.
 The reasons for the decision will not become part of the Award nor be admissible in any judicial proceeding to enforce or vacate the Award.
 The Arbitrator may use the Arbitration Award Form.
+The Neutral Arbitrator shall be responsible for preparing the written Award. - i.
+The Award shall specify whether the hearing was conducted in person, by telephone or video conference, or by documents only. - ii.
+If attorney's fees are awarded, the Award shall specify the amount of attorney's fees awarded.

-The Neutral Arbitrator shall be responsible for preparing the written Award. - b.
-As required by California regulation, all written decisions, except for those involving KPIC products or self-funded products, must contain the following language in bold, twelve (12) point type, a.
-The Neutral Arbitrator shall serve a copy of the Award on the Parties and Independent Administrator by mail.
+b.
+As required by California regulation, all written decisions, except for those involving KPIC products or self-funded products, must contain the following language in bold, twelve (12) point type,